 Hospice can support you over the last 6 months of your life.
 This, of course, isn’t a hard-and-fast rule.
 There’s always the option to recertify for more time, as long as your doctor can reasonably say you have 6 months or less to live (assuming the disease takes its natural course).
 You can also leave hospice and go back to it later.

 The average length of a hospice stay is 18 days, but many people who’ve lost loved ones to cancer say they wish they’d started it sooner.

 You may have heard of end-of-life doulas, or “death doulas,” people who help keep you or your family company, or make arrangements after the death.
 They complement hospice care and may not have the same background or training.
-You may want to discuss with your doctor and hospice care team what support you’d like to get and who can provide that care.
+You may want to discuss with your doctor and hospice care team what support you’d like to get and who can best provide that care.

 Advance directives for health care, which are legal documents stating what types of medical interventions you do or don’t want, and who can make those decisions for you if you’re not able to do so yourself, are also important.
 These directives include living wills, durable power of attorney for health care/medical power of attorney, POLST (Physician Orders for Life-Sustaining Treatment), and do not resuscitate orders (DNRs).

 Several states (California, Colorado, Hawaii, Maine, New Jersey, Oregon, Vermont, and Washington) and Washington, DC, have passed “death with dignity” acts that allow for physician-assisted death for people who are mentally competent and have 6 months or less of life expectancy.
 These laws include having two physicians confirm the patient’s diagnosis, residency in the area, and ability to decide about what they want -- with waiting periods built into the process.

 Though everyone is different, there are common physical signs that your body is preparing to die.

 - Change in breathing patterns